zavetsec/Invoke-ZavetSecTriage/README.md

 ---

 ## When NOT to use this tool

-Being explicit about limitations is more useful than overpromising:

 - **Stealth assessments** — WMI queries + named pipe enumeration triggers behavioral EDR alerts.
 Not a covert tool.
 - **Full forensic preservation** — no memory images, no disk images.
 Use WinPmem / FTK Imager for that.